 Einhugur Software and the author, are in no way responsible for the bugs that might be found in this product.
 However, Einhugur Software will do its best to fix the bugs.

 Officially we only support versions noted above and up to current official (not alpha or beta versions) version of Xojo at the date of when this plugin is published.
 We cannot predict what changes might come in future versions of Xojo.

-Note that the P that the plugin uses is free software and can be obtained from https://www.python.org free of charge.
+Note that the Python engine that the plugin uses is free software and can be obtained from https://www.python.org free of charge.